mockoon/mockoon.com/content/docs/latest/admin-api/set-purge-global-vars.md

 ---

-The `/mockoon-admin/state` endpoint allows you to set and purge [global variables](docs:latest/variables/global-variables/), so that you can share data in between the routes, without restarting the server.
+The `/mockoon-admin/` endpoint allows you to set and purge [global variables](docs:latest/variables/global-variables/), so that you can share data in between the routes, without restarting the server.

 To set or purge the global variables is done by calling one of the following endpoints:

-- `POST /mockoon-admin/state/setGlobalVars`.
+- `POST /mockoon-admin/global-vars`.
+- `PUT /mockoon-admin/global-vars`.
+- `PURGE /mockoon-admin/global-vars`.
-- `POST /mockoon-admin/state/purgeGlobalVars`.
+- `POST /mockoon-admin/global-vars/purge`.
+- `PURGE /mockoon-admin/global-vars`.

 **Effects:**

-- The setGlobalVars endpoint takes 2 values, the variable name and its value, and assigns the value to the variable name.
+- The global-vars endpoint takes 2 values, the variable name and its value, and assigns the value to the variable name.
-- The purgeGlobalVars resets/purges all the global variables to its default values or an empty string.
+- The global-vars/purge resets/purges all the global variables to its default values or an empty string.